German invasion of the Netherlands: 13 May

 The Light Division tried to cut the German corridor by advancing to the west and linking up with a small ferry bridgehead over the Dortse Kil.
 However, two of the four battalions available were inefficiently deployed in a failed effort to recapture the suburbs of Dordrecht; when the other two battalions approached the main road, they were met head on by a few dozen German tanks.
 The vanguard of the Dutch troops, not having been informed of their presence, mistook the red air recognition cloths strapped on top of the German armour for orange flags French vehicles might use to indicate their friendly intentions—orange being seen by the Dutch as their national colour—and ran towards the vehicles to welcome them, only understanding their error when they were gunned down.
 The battalions, subsequently hit by a Stuka bombardment, fled to the east; a catastrophe was prevented by 47mm and 75 mm batteries halting with direct AP fire the assault of the German tanks.
 The left wing of the Light Division despite the heavy losses then completed an ordered withdrawal to the Alblasserwaard at around 13:00.
 In the early afternoon eight tanks reduced the ferry bridgehead.
-A tank company also tried to capture the old inner city of Dordrecht without infantry support, audaciously breaching barricades, but was ordered to retreat after heavy street fighting in which at least two Panzerkampfwagen IIs were destroyed and three tanks heavily damaged.
+A tank company also tried to capture the old inner city of Dordrecht without infantry support, audaciously breaching barricades, but was ordered to retreat after heavy street fighting in which at least two Panzer II light tanks were destroyed and three tanks heavily damaged.
 All Dutch troops were withdrawn from the island in the night.

 German armoured forces advanced north over the Dordrecht bridge to IJsselmonde island.
-Three tanks, two PzKpfw.
-IIs and a Panzerkampfwagen III of the staff platoon of the 1st Tank Battalion, stormed the Barendrecht bridge into the Hoekse Waard, but all of them were lost to a single 47 mm antitank-gun.
+Three tanks, two Panzer IIs and a Panzer III medium tank of the staff platoon of the 1st Tank Battalion, stormed the Barendrecht bridge into the Hoekse Waard, but all of them were lost to a single 47 mm antitank-gun.
 Though the Germans did not follow up their attack, this area too was abandoned by the Dutch troops.

 The Willemsbrug shortly after its opening in 1878, as seen from Noordereiland.
 A new bridge was completed nearby in 1981, and this one was demolished.

 In Rotterdam a last attempt was made to blow up the Willemsbrug.
 The commander of the 2nd Battalion Irish Guards in Hook of Holland, 20 mi to the west, refused to participate in the attempt as being outside the scope of his orders.
 Two Dutch companies, mainly composed of Dutch marines, stormed the bridgehead.
 The bridge was reached and the remaining fifty German defenders in the building in front of it were on the point of surrender when after hours of fighting the attack was abandoned because of heavy flanking fire from the other side of the river.